 The industrial coppers can be brought into the scheme by using the premium luminaires from Tobias Grau or VISO.
 The offer on the copper finish is strong with both brands.
 Check out the outstanding project, Beecroft Building- embracing the copper finish of the Fort Knox pendants by VISO.

 #3 NO BOUNDARIES.

-No boundaries is all about being experimental and exciting with design.
-“Reveal the essential” and introduce nature into the office, whether this be through exposed ceiling or using acoustic panels.
+No boundaries are all about being experimental and exciting with design.
+“Reveal the essential” and introduce nature into the office, whether this is through the exposed ceiling or using acoustic panels.
 Inspiration is taken from nature and the environment around us.

 THE WANDERING STAR

 See the VISO Wandering Star fitting below for inspiration.
 The colour palette for this trend includes earthy tones that mimic nature.
-This trend is very much about taking a step back in time, and following the desire to slow down when it comes to the over-reliance of technology and social media.
+This trend is very much about taking a step back in time and following the desire to slow down when it comes to the over-reliance on technology and social media.

 The trends in lighting clearly follow the world of fashion and catwalks.
 Little details like bespoke RAL colours or custom colour on the suspension kit on the light fittings can make the design scheme more in vogue and relevant, making a huge difference to living spaces and the workplace.